jovemnf/auth-jwt/README.md

 ### Include the JWT or Bearer in requests

-Inclua o token criado pelo JWT no header das requisições
+Include the token created by JWT in the request header

     Authorization: JWT JSON_WEB_TOKEN_STRING.....